juristr/fabiangosebrink.github.io/__output/2016-05-10-writing-custom-validators-angular2/2016-05-10-writing-custom-validators-angular2.md

     }
 }</pre>

-This validator is named &#8220;IntegerValidator&#8221; and has a function with a control as a parameter.
+This validator is named "IntegerValidator" and has a function with a control as a parameter.
 It returns null if everything is okay and not null if the entered number is not in integer range.
 You can access the control&#8217;s value via [control].value.

 If we want to use it in the form like